 GAM will have a new leader heading into the 2026 season.
 With Levi officially retiring and becoming a content creator, the new jungler is going to be Draktharr, joining from Team Flash.
 In the support role, the team has brought in the charismatic Taki from Team Secret Whales.

 MGN Vikings come from a somewhat disappointing season.
 The team has contracts with most of its players, except for the ADC role, which saw both Shogun and Sty1e part ways.
+The new ADC will be Puddin, who previously played for Team Flash.
+Substitute mid laner Seany has also been added.

 Only one roster change for Team Secret Whales after a decent run at Worlds.
 Taki, who left for GAM Esports, has been replaced by Bie, who returns to the team after his last stint between 2023 and 2024.